side-wave1

 Yes, vitiligo affects individuals of all ethnicities and races.
 It may be more noticeable on darker skin, but it occurs equally.

-No, vitiligo is an autoimmune condition unrelated to dietary or lifestyle choices.
+No, vitiligo is an auto-immune condition unrelated to dietary or lifestyle choices.

 No, untreated vitiligo may progress.
 It’s advisable to consult a dermatologist for treatment options as soon as it’s diagnosed.